YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 ------------------------------------------

 After you have your OAuth keys and installed ``simple-twitter``, you can use that module in your model to get Twitter data.
-You can use just about any npm module using the Node.js ``require`` method, which is what we're going to do in the Twitter model.
+Because Mojito runs on Node.js, you can use just about any npm module using the ``require`` method, which is what we're going to do in the ``Twitter`` model.

 To help explain the model code, let's first just take a look at how to use the ``simple-twitter`` module.
 You require the module and save a reference